gilpasternak35/Books/readme.md

 ### Cat's Cradle - Kurt Vonnecut

 Quite easily my favorite book of all time.
-A brilliantly fabricated story that shines a light upon the conflicting forces that control our everyday life: inspiration, innovation, storytelling, lying, and relative beauty.
+A brilliantly fabricated story that shines a light upon the conflicting forces that control our everyday life: inspiration, innovation, storytelling, the value of lying, and relative beauty.
 Also full of catchy poems that sound ridiculous and yet are suprisingly deep.

 ### Sirens of Titan - Kurt Vonnecut